Asian Infrastructure Investment Bank urges global cooperation as it marks a decade of development

 Jin, who is stepping down as head of the multilateral development bank on Jan 15, also said it must adapt to emerging technologies like artificial intelligence.

-The AIIB was established by Chinese President Xi Jinping in 2016 as China’s alternative to the World Bank and other Western-led multilateral lending institutions.
+The AIIB was established by Chinese President Xi Jinping in 2016.
+Some observers see it as China’s alternative to the World Bank and other Western-led multilateral lending institutions.

 The bank, which currently has 111 approved members worldwide, finances sustainable infrastructure projects.